syedaffanhamdani/cs-jokes/ReadMe.md

 Trie: You're a wordsmith who knows how to handle complexity and make sense of even the most convoluted data.

 # Done and almost done
-In Software Development there is a massively huge difference between done and almost done
+In Software Development, there is a massively huge difference between done and almost done

 # Special Cases
 In programming the special cases are not special enough to break the rules